christian-taillon/sunburst-hunting/threat_in_microsoft_cloud.md

-# Post-Compromise - Mictosoft Cloud
+# Post-Compromise - Microsoft Cloud

  [CISA](https://us-cert.cisa.gov/ncas/alerts/aa21-008a) and others have discussed this APTs attention to Microsoft Cloud observed from public and private sector victims.
 The nature of this type of threat is less frequently addressed in advisories; when compared to the attention given to internal network security.
 Here we will discuss some information and guidance primarily from Microsoft and CISA.

-# Detection
+# Detection Methods
 Microsoft's cloud environments have built in detections for unusual activity.
 Additionally, many collect telemetry from Microsoft Graph or Audit APIs and ingest into a SIEM.
 Both of these can be reviewed for signs of abnormal activity.